onqtam/headjack/docs/why/14_THE_WAY_FORWARD.md

 > "We need to hold those with power and influence accountable.
 From corporate entities to collectives and individuals who shape our digital experiences, it's up to us to not just insist on transparency, integrity, and respect for our rights as digital citizens, but to create, use, and defend the means that guarantee us this experience." - [A Grand Campaign of Remoralization, by Moritz Bierling](https://twitter.com/bierlingm/status/1660663668357361664)

+> "The conflict of the 21st Century is about forming a collective intelligence that can outwit and out innovate all of its competitors.
+The central challenge then is precisely to innovate a way of collaborating and cohering individuals that maximally deploys their individual perspectives, capabilities, understandings and insights with each-other.
+To achieve a decisive advantage in innovative capacity." - [Situational Assessment 2018: the Calm Before the Storm, by Jordan Hall](https://medium.com/deep-code/situational-assessment-2018-the-calm-before-the-storm-5a0bd014ec84#:~:text=The%20conflict%20of,in%20innovative%20capacity.)

+> "This transition will prove more significant than the transition from single cell to multi-cellular life two billion years ago.
+Everything that happens next is dependent on what happens here." - [Situational Assessment 2018: the Calm Before the Storm, by Jordan Hall](https://medium.com/deep-code/situational-assessment-2018-the-calm-before-the-storm-5a0bd014ec84#:~:text=this%20transition%20will%20prove%20more%20significant%20than%20the%20transition%20from%20single%20cell%20to%20multi%2Dcellular%20life%20two%20billion%20years%20ago.%20Everything%20that%20happens%20next%20is%20dependent%20on%20what%20happens%20here.)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Education, learning & development
 ██████████████████████████████████████████████████████████████████